Post-Acute Withdrawal Syndrome is not a term many people are familiar with, although most know about the symptoms.

 This symptom is marked by dizziness, imbalance, poor hand-eye coordination, and slow reflexes.

-6. Stress Sensitivity
+6. Sensitivity to Stress

 While a person experiencing PAWS may act irrationally to stress in the moment, later on they will often be able to see the situation more clearly.
 This can lead to confusion and aggravation, as even they won’t understand why they reacted so strongly.